 The truth is, there will be moments in our Christian walk, where the people around us will not understand some of the sacrifices we’ve made for Jesus.
 In their eyes, it would appear as if we have wasted our time, the years of our youth, money, energy, labour etc., because there is no physical profit or reward.
 They may not use the exact same words as Judas, but they might offer suggestions of where it could have been invested.

-Some may mock, criticize or discourage, but please don’t let that be a deterrent.
+Some may mock or criticize, but please don’t let that be a deterrent.
 We may question whether it was worthwhile or if we made the right decision.
 It is in these moments that we must remember our ‘why’.
-There is no moment that is wasted, if it’s given to Jesus.
+There is no sacrifice that is wasted, if it’s given to Jesus.
 Our sacrifice for the Lord is not in vain.

 John 12:6